 Launching a relationship counselling charity

 We designed and delivered a range of marketing and communications assets to help the new charity launch and grow.
 The Hitch Fund allowed us to amplify the work by giving time free of charge enabling TLC: Talk, Listen, Change to achieve more with their new branding exercise and website redesign than originally possible.

 Supporting young people, building hope, unlocking potential and helping them understand their true worth, the Hitch Fund helped Worth Unlimited with their stakeholder celebration event and designed their literature.

-Every Christmas at Hitch we make a number of donations to charities across Merseyside.
-For 2017 the Hitch Fund supported:
+Every Christmas at Hitch we make a number of financial donations to charities that are of personal importance to Hitch team members.
+For 2020 the Hitch Fund supported:

 Supporting grassroots football

 Sponsorship of one of the local children’s football teams, the Bromborough and Eastham Warriors, for a number of seasons.
 Supporting grassroots football is a great way to encourage children to stay fit and healthy, develop team working skills and have fun.